Our Services

 Because symptoms can overlap with normal aging, narcolepsy is often misattributed to "just getting older."

-If daytime sleepiness feels uncontrollable or unsafe—such as dozing off while reading, watching TV, or riding in a car—you can use a free AI-powered Narcolepsy symptom checker to quickly assess whether your symptoms align with this condition and if further medical evaluation may be needed.
+If daytime sleepiness feels uncontrollable or unsafe—such as dozing off while reading, watching TV, or riding in a car—taking a free Narcolepsy symptom checker can help you quickly understand whether your symptoms may warrant a conversation with your doctor.

 Being sleepy during the day isn't just uncomfortable—it can be dangerous.